autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 Unbonding is triggered by a staker submitting an `unbond()` transaction.
 Unbonding can begin as soon as the unbond transaction request has been finalized.
 On processing the transaction, the bonded stake token moves from `bonded` to the intermediate state of `unbonding`.
 The stake is still locked during the unbonding period.
 The unbonding request is captured and tracked in memory.
 The staking transition is applied in two steps:

-- _at the end of the epoch in which the unbonding request was issued_: the validator's total bonded stake (and consequently [voting power](/glossary/#voting-power) decreases by the unbonded amount when the unbonding is applied at the end of the epoch,
+- _at the end of the epoch in which the unbonding request was issued_: the validator's total bonded stake (and consequently [voting power](/glossary/#voting-power) decreases by the unbonded amount when the unbonding is applied at the end of the epoch

-- _at the end of the epoch in which the unbonding period expires_: NTN for the unbonding stake amount are released to the delegator.
+- _at the end of the epoch in which the unbonding period expires_: NTN for the unbonding stake amount are released to the delegator

 {{< alert title="Example" >}}
 Alice sends an `unbond()` tx at time `T`, a block in an epoch.
 The tx is processed at `T` and an `UnbondingRequest` object for the necessary voting power change is created.
 At `T+1` the [unbonding period](/glossary/#unbonding-period) begins.